Lexington Two teachers prepare for start of new school year

-WEST COLUMBIA, S.C. — Students at Saluda River Academy For the Arts were able to experience what the school year will be like for them whether they are learning virtually or in-person.
+WEST COLUMBIA, S.C. — This week, students at Saluda River Academy for the Arts were able to experience what the school year will be like for them, whether they are learning virtually or in-person.

-This upcoming school year will be one unlike any other.
+The upcoming school year will be unlike any other as schools continue to respond to COVID-19 concerns.
 School districts across the state have spent months coming up with plans to teach children during the coronavirus pandemic.

-This week, the Saluda River Academy For the Arts had their LEAP Days for virtual students.
+This week, the Saluda River Academy for the Arts is held their 'Learn, Evaluate, Analyze, and Prepare' (LEAP) Days for virtual students.
 On Thursday and Friday, the students learning through the hybrid model will have their own LEAP Days.
 The hybrid model will operate on an AA-BB schedule.

-Heather Pence is a fifth grade teacher who's been in Lexington School District Two and Saluda River Acadmey of the Arts for 27 years.
+Heather Pence is a fifth grade teacher who's been at Lexington School District Two and Saluda River Acadmey for the Arts for 27 years.

 "We have setup our classrooms to be able to social distance our children during the hybrid model.
 We've got all of their supplies pre-separated and organized by child so they'll have things that will go home and stay home.
 We'll have duplicates in the classroom for them to have," said Pence.